limbernie/limbernie.github.io/_posts/2020-01-07-craft-htb-walkthrough.md

 ![a95605e5.png](/assets/images/posts/craft-htb-walkthrough/a95605e5.png)
 </a>

-Armed with the SSH private, we can log into Gilfoyle\'s account.
+Armed with the SSH private, we can log into Gilfoyle's account.

 <a class="image-popup">
 ![285295eb.png](/assets/images/posts/craft-htb-walkthrough/285295eb.png)
 </a>

 Wait a minute.
 The private key must be password protected.
-Maybe it\'s the same password as the repo access?
+Maybe it's the same password as the repo access?

 <a class="image-popup">
 ![22cdce12.png](/assets/images/posts/craft-htb-walkthrough/22cdce12.png)